-- swelling of the face, lips, mouth, tongue or throat which may cause difficulty in swallowing or breathing - frequent infections such as fever, severe chills, sore throat or mouth ulcers - chest pain - shortness of breath - high blood pressure - water retention, swelling - bleeding or bruising more easily than normal - depression, confusion or anxiety - bone fracture of the hip, wrist or spine (mainly a risk in people who take high doses of PPIs or use them long term (a year or longer)) - symptoms such as seizures, abnormal or fast heartbeat or jerking/shaking movements.
-These can be a sign of low magnesium levels in your blood - severe and/or persistent diarrhoea, because this medicine has been associated with a small increase in infectious diarrhoea
+- skin problems such as itchiness and rash, or swelling, blistering or peeling of the skin; - swelling of the face, lips, mouth, tongue or throat which may cause difficulty in swallowing or breathing; - frequent infections such as fever, severe chills, sore throat or mouth ulcers; - · chest pain; - shortness of breath; - · high blood pressure; - · water retention, swelling; - bleeding or bruising more easily than normal; - depression, confusion or anxiety; - bone fracture of the hip, wrist or spine (mainly a risk in people who take high doses of PPIs or use them long term (a year or longer)); - symptoms such as seizure, abnormal or fast heartbeat or jerking/shaking movements.
+These can a sign of low magnesium levels in your blood; or - sever and/or persistent diarrhoea, because this medicine has been associated with a small increase in infectious diarrhoea.

-The above list includes serious side effects that may require medical attention.
+The above list includes serious side effects that may require urgent medical attention.
 Serious side effects are rare.